Apply for Disability Benefits

-The amount of time it takes to process your claim depends on several factors:
+The amount of time it takes to review your claim depends on:

-- How many injuries or disabilities you claimed and how complicated they are.
+- How many injuries or disabilities you claimed and how complex they are

-- How long it takes for VA to gather the evidence needed to decide your claim.
+- How long it takes us to collect the evidence needed to decide your claim

 What if VA needs more information?

-- VA may reach out on your behalf to other governmental agencies, such as the Department of Defense, for records.
+- We may reach out on your behalf to other governmental agencies (like the Department of Defense) for records.

-- If VA needs more medical information, it may ask you to provide it.
-VA may also schedule an examination for you to assess the disabilities you claimed.
+- If we need more medical information, we may ask you for it.
+We may also schedule a VA claim exam (also known as a C&P exam) to get more information about the disabilities you claimed.

-Note: VA may schedule you for one or more examinations based on the number and type of disabilities claimed, such as joint, lung, or mental conditions.
+Note: We may schedule you for 1 or more exams based on the number and type of disabilities claimed.

 Do I need to do anything while I’m waiting?

-If you disagree with the decision, you may appeal it.
-The decision letter contains appeal information.
-File an appeal.
+If you disagree with our decision, you can appeal it.
+The decision notice will have instructions on how to file an appeal.
+File an appeal now.